Tell Him (Barbra Streisand and Celine Dion song): Critical reception

-Release and commercial reception

-On October 7, 1997, "Tell Him" had its first runs on the United States radio waves.
-The song was originally scheduled for a US retail release on November 4, 1997, but this was canceled despite the single having already been mass-produced.
-Theda Sandiford-Waller of Billboard attributed this cancelation to the track's failure at top 40 radio.
+Commercial performance

 In the United States, the song peaked at number five on the Billboard Adult Contemporary chart and number 58 on the Billboard Radio Songs chart.
-The song was a commercial success outside the US.
-It became the 33rd best-selling single of 1997 in the UK.
-It was a top 10 hit in over 15 countries around the world including UK (number three), Ireland (number two), Italy (number four), France (number four) and Australia (number nine).
-It also peaked at number three on European Hot 100 Singles chart and entered multiple year-end charts in 1997 and 1998.
-The single has received platinum awards in the Netherlands (75,000) and Belgium (50,000), and gold discs in the United Kingdom (400,000), France (400,000), Australia (35,000), Switzerland (25,000) and Norway.
+It performed strongly outside the US.
+Although airplay in the UK was similarly limited, it still became the 33rd best-selling single of 1997 there.
+The song reached the top 10 in over 15 countries, including the UK (number three), Ireland (number two), Italy (number four), France (number four), and Australia (number nine).
+It also peaked at number three on the European Hot 100 Singles chart and appeared on several year-end charts in 1997 and 1998.
+The single earned platinum certifications in the Netherlands, Belgium, and Australia, and gold certifications in the United Kingdom, Canada, France, Switzerland, and Norway.

-Streisand and Dion were scheduled to perform their duet at the ceremony for the 40th Grammy Awards, at which the song was nominated; this was intended to be the song's first live performance.
-However, the performance was canceled due to Streisand contracting the flu once again.
-The ailment prevented Streisand from attending the rehearsal with Dion prior, although Streisand claims that she had originally intended to attend to performance nonetheless.
-Streisand's spokesperson said that the singer is "extremely disappointed that she won't be able to sing because of her continuing flu and fever".

 Music video

-The music video for the song was directed by American producer and director Scott Lochmus, and premiered on VH1, on October 24, 1997.
-It was included as a bonus on the Au cœur du stade DVD.
+The music video for the song was directed by American producer and director Scott Lochmus and premiered on VH1 on October 24, 1997.
+It was later included as a bonus on the Au cœur du stade DVD.